TheoreticalEcology/machinelearning/docs/06-ML_workflow.md

 Play around with model parameters, optimizer(learning_rate = ...), epochs = ..., number of hidden nodes in layers: units = ..., regularization: kernel_regularizer = ..., bias_regularizer = ... **-** Try to maximize the model's accuracy for the hold-out data.

-**Hint**: There are a lot different activation functions like "linear", "softmax", "relu", "leaky_relu", "gelu", "selu", "elu", "exponential", "sigmoid", "tanh", "softplus", "softsign", etc. But be careful, this might be *very* computation-intensive (especially "gelu", tanh" or "softmax").
+**Hint**: There are a lot different activation functions like "linear", "softmax", "relu", "leaky_relu", "gelu", "selu", "elu", "exponential", "sigmoid", "tanh", "softplus", "softsign".
 Every activation function has its own properties, requirements (!), advantages and disadvantages.
 Choose them wisely!

 You should get an accuracy of at least 90%.
-(Before looking into the solution...)
 Try to be better than the solution.

 ```{=html}